maciejszuran/he-ethics/README.md

 All conceptual authorship, decisions, and responsibility remain solely with the author.

 ## Canonical Source

-The canonical publication of the HE-ETHICS PROTOCOL is available via GitHub Pages in the `/docs` directory of this repository.
+The canonical and authoritative version of the HE-ETHICS PROTOCOL is the English text published in the file:

+/etyka/HE-ETYKA.txt

+All translations, summaries, and derived materials are non-canonical.